 Z-Files # 5: Erik van Lieshout

 De Z-Files, Art and the City of Friday night 3 October (from 17.00 hours) revolves around the work of artist Erik van Lieshout, and his relationship with Rotterdam South.
-On Zuidplein 88, the now famous film will be Commission shown that Van Lieshout commissioned by Sculpture International Rotterdam.
+On Zuidplein 88, the now famous film will be Commission that Van Lieshout made for Sculpture International Rotterdam.
 This film will after the Z-Files from 4 to 12 October will be shown at this location.
 Daily from 15: 00 to 17: 00 hour.